The HTML5 and CSS3 exam is based on the Intended Learning Outcomes (ILOs) listed below.

 - Text alternatives, color contrast and usage, legibility of typography, tab order, text resizing, text hierarchy, translate

-Evaluate the structural integrity of HTML and CSS markup to identify:
+6.3.
+Review the structural integrity of HTML and CSS markup to identify:

 - Syntax errors, tag mismatch, cascading issues